 Wasted Stretch of Prime Beach Front Real Estate

-The beach stretches for miles, all the way up through Imperial Beach along the Silver Strand and then into Coronado.
+The beach stretches for miles, all the way up through Imperial Beach along the Silver Strand and then into Coronado and up to the other best beaches of San Diego.
 When I was there this past weekend, the beach was empty for as far as I could see except for a couple of older women taking pictures.
 The weather was absolutely perfect.
 After the women approached the fence and got a little too close, they were barked at by a border guard on an ATV.
 There is literally a line in the sand you are not supposed to cross with a stop sign.
 It was hard to find fault with the man for doing his job.

 I had a couple interactions with the men who patrol the border here.
 They were all pretty friendly guys and seemed both helpful and knowledgeable.
 I had asked one man, “How dirty is the water really?”
 He pleasantly told me not to go near it because of untreated sewage from Tijuana.
 To be clear, there are signs everywhere alerting visitors to avoid contact with the water or risk serious bacterial infection.